seacunilever/bipode-nextflow/docs/test_guide.md

 3. Test coverage should be maintained or improved
 4. Documentation should be updated for new test procedures

-This comprehensive testing framework ensures the reliability and maintainability of the Bifrost pipeline across different environments and use cases.
+This comprehensive testing framework ensures the reliability and maintainability of the Bipode pipeline across different environments and use cases.